Intro to Gatekeeper Agents

 Important product details

-- Background noise: When a roleplay has a gatekeeper, the Background Environment (background noise) setting applies to the gatekeeper call (e.g., office/reception ambience).
+- When a roleplay has a gatekeeper, the Background Environment (background noise) setting applies to the gatekeeper call (for example, office or reception ambience).
 If the roleplay has no gatekeeper, background noise applies to the main agent.

 The platform offers three gatekeeper personas.
-Each has a distinct style and “how to get past” strategy.
+Each has a distinct style and a different strategy for getting past them.

 Behavior: